Skip to main content

 The papers from the DWP

-Look at the papers that you were sent by the DWP explaining why they made the decision they did.
+Look at the papers that you were sent by the DWP explaining why they made the decision to sanction you.
 If it is very big or includes examples of test cases at the beginning, don’t let that put you off.
-If you don’t have time to become an expert on all the legal ins and outs of sanctions decisions, ignore these.
+You can ignore these.

 The most important parts are the bits about why the decision to sanction you was made.
 Read through it and look for anything you don't agree with.
 Make a note of all the things that are wrong.
 If you can, say why you don’t agree with them or why they are wrong.
 You can include this in a statement to the tribunal - see below for more information on statements.
 Also think about how you could get further evidence (from your doctor if you were ill for example) that would give a fairer picture.

-Check also that everything you want the tribunal to read is in the papers.
+Check that everything you want the tribunal to read is in the papers.
 If anything is missing, send in a copy before the hearing.
-If it isn’t included in these papers from the DWP, the appeal judge won’t see it unless you send it in.
+If it isn’t included in these papers from the DWP, the judge won’t see it unless you provide it.

 Getting evidence